Harold Morris (composer)

-Harold Morris (March 17, 1890 – May 6, 1964) was an American pianist, composer and educator.
+Harold Cecil Morris (March 17, 1890 – May 6, 1964) was an American pianist, composer and educator.

 Morris was born in San Antonio, Texas.
 He graduated from the University of Texas in 1910 and received his master's degree from the Cincinnati Conservatory of Music in 1922.
 He married Cosby Dansby, August 20, 1914; the couple had one daughter.
 Morris moved from his native San Antonio, Texas to New York in 1916.

 Performances and compositions

 Morris toured extensively as a recitalist and soloist and his compositions were performed frequently during his lifetime.
-He made his New York concert debut in recital in January 1921 at Aeolian Hall, with a program of Brahms, Busoni, Chopin, Godowsky, Cyril Scott and Charles T. Griffes.
+He made his New York concert debut in recital in January 1921 at Aeolian Hall, with a program of Brahms, Busoni, Chopin, Godowsky, Cyril Scott and Charles Tomlinson Griffes.
 On November 21, 1931, Morris was the piano soloist for a performance of his Piano Concerto with the Boston Symphony Orchestra at Carnegie Hall.
 Morris' composition, Poem was performed by violinist and conductor Eugène Ysaÿe in Cincinnati, Ohio with the Cincinnati Orchestra on November 29, 1918.
 Violinist Josef Stransky performed the work at Carnegie Hall with the Philadelphia Orchestra three months later.

+Morris' Violin Concerto received its world premiere on May 25, 1939, in a performance by violinist Philip Frank and the NBC Symphony Orchestra conducted by Frank Black.
+The broadcast was the prize in a composition contest by the National Federation of Music Clubs.
+The award was shared by composer Arthur Farwell whose work was performed in a separate broadcast.
+The Violin Concerto had its New York concert debut on December 20, 1941, by the National Orchestral Association and violin soloist Caroll Glenn.

+The Composers' Forum Laboratory, part of the Federal Music Project of the Works Progress Administration Music Project, presented a concert of Morris' works at Midtown Community Music Center in New York City in 1935.
+The Modern Art Quartet performed Morris' "String Quartet."
+Morris' sonata for piano and violin and the second and third movements from his concerto for piano and orchestra were also performed.
+Five months later, in February 1936, Morris' music shared the bill with works by Henry Cowell, Charles Haubiel, Marion Bauer, and Frederick Jacobi at a Composers' Forum Laboratory concert at New York's Federal Music Building.

+Morris' sonata for piano, violin and cello won the publication award from the Society for the Publication of American Music in 1951.